- Read 8767 times

 So what's best for your blog?

 There are a few little tricks that you can use to help get your pages listed in the search engines.
-Before you publish an article think long and hard about what words you wants people to use in their searches.
-Try to get some of these words in the Title of the page, the URL of the page and in the Tag metatags.
+Before you publish an article think long and hard about what words you want people to use in their searches.
+Try to get some of these words in the Title of the page, the URL of the page and in the Tag meta tags.
 Google doesn't use the Tag metatags anymore but other search engines still so.
 Try to get the keywords in the description tag as well, this is the short snippet that comes up on search engine results.

-Now a word of warning, make sure that these keywords are relevant for your content and that they are in fact in the main page content as well otherwise you may be guilty of keyword stuffing and you can face a penalty for that.
+Now a word of warning, make sure that these keywords are relevant for your content and that they are in fact in the main page content as well otherwise you may be guilty of keyword stuffing, and you can face a penalty for that.
 But simply put the words that you choose should be relevant to the content and the things that the readers will be looking for.
-There is no reason to use 'spaghetti' in a sex toy review for instance but 'sex toy' would be fine.
+There is no reason to use 'spaghetti' in a sex toy review for instance but 'sex toy' would be excellent.

 Use quality images to brighten up your article and make sure to fill in its 'alt tag'.
 This is very important as it's a factor in search engine listings and readers with sight disabilities use readers and it is this alt tag that is used as a description of the image for someone with sight problems.

-Cross link your articles, if you have another article that could clarify something or is a recommendation then link to it from within your article, this can also help search engines rank your pages but more importantly it's helpful to your readers.
+Cross link your articles, if you have another article that could clarify something or is a recommendation then link to it from within your article, this can also help search engines rank your pages, but more importantly, it's helpful to your readers.